-Over 6 4 million children have tested positive for SARS-CoV-2 in the United States.
-Although children and adolescents may have less severe acute illness than adult populations, COVID-19 can lead to many secondary conditions, which can range from subacute to severe.
+Over 14.2 million children have tested positive for SARS-CoV-2 in the United States.
+This is likely a large underestimate, given that many tests have been performed at home.
+Although some children and adolescents may have less severe acute illness than adult populations, COVID-19 can lead to many secondary conditions, which can range from mild to severe, with some becoming chronic.
 Long-term effects from SARS-CoV-2 infection may be significant, regardless of the initial disease severity.

-Pediatricians play an important role in caring for children and adolescents following a SARS-CoV-2 infection.
-Pediatric visits are critical to monitor resolution of COVID-19 symptoms, administer COVID-19 vaccine and other routine vaccines, screen for and address mental health concerns, document physical and psychosocial development, coordinate care with specialists as appropriate, and emphasize anticipatory guidance for optimal health.
-Telehealth will play an increasingly important role in follow-up for these patients with potentially long-term symptoms that require ongoing monitoring.
+Pediatricians play an important role in caring for children and adolescents during and following a SARS-CoV-2 infection.
+Pediatric visits are critical to monitor complete resolution of COVID-19 signs and symptoms, administer COVID-19 and other routine vaccines, screen for and address mental health concerns, document physical and psychosocial development, coordinate care with specialists as appropriate, and emphasize anticipatory guidance for optimal health.
+Telehealth is playing an increasingly important role in follow-up for these patients with potentially long-term signs and symptoms that require ongoing monitoring.
+Guidance on routine care during the COVID-19 pandemic can be found here.

 This interim guidance provides pediatricians with direction to navigate the follow-up care of infants, children, and adolescents following a SARS-CoV-2 infection.